-- Eleven laboratories include a 20-point write-up, the lowest of which is dropped. - Two laboratories have 40-point reports. - One lab requires a 20-point proposal. - You will also be simulating some of the normal duties of a scientist or medical professional.
-You will: - Assemble a collection of articles and citations on a topic of your choosing.
-This simulates a special issue of a professional journal (30 points) - Prepare an outline of a research paper (20 points) and - Present your outline to the class at the end of the semester (70 points).
+- Eleven laboratories include a 20-point write-up, the lowest of which is dropped. - The Mendelian Genetics laboratory has a 40-point write-up and is not eligible to drop. - You will also be simulating some of the normal duties of scientists and medical professionals which will be assessed as two multi-part assignments: - Laboratory Skills (group project; 60 points total) - 1.
+Prepare a research proposal for a lab experiment you will conduct (20 points). - 2.
+Prepare a report to write up the results of your experiment (40 points). - Research Skills (individual project; 100 points total) - 1.
+Assemble a collection of articles and citations on a topic of your choosing relevant to class.
+This simulates a special issue of a professional journal (10 points) - 2.
+Prepare a summary outline of a single research paper (20 points) and - 3.
+Present your outline to the class at the end of the semester (70 points).